EasyCorp/EasyAdminBundle/Resources/doc/advanced-tutorials/customizing-backend-actions.md

 ### Adding or Removing Actions Per Entity

-In addition to adding or removing actions for the entire backend, you can also define the `actions` option for the view of each entity:
+In addition to adding or removing actions for the entire backend, you can also define the `actions` option for each entity:

 ```yaml
 easy_admin: